SumoLogic/sumologic-documentation/docs/dashboards-new/set-data-access-level.md

 The **Change Data Access Level of Dashboards** role capability is required for the dashboard creator, or user that has **Edit** or **Manage** permission, to change the data access level for the dashboard.

-To change the Data Access Level for a dashboard:
+To change the Data Access Level for a dashboard.
 1. Choose **Data Access Level** in the dashboard menu.<br/><img src={useBaseUrl('img/dashboards/data-access-level.png')} alt="data-access-level" width="700"/>
 1. On the **Change Data Access Level** popup, select the desired data access level.<br/><img src={useBaseUrl('img/dashboards/data-access-level-options.png')} alt="data-access-level-options" width="400"/>